WordPress/plugins-handbook/the-team/index.md

 Emails are processed via Help Scout.
 Due to the sensitive nature of much of the information discussed, it also has limited access.

+## Joining the Team

 Interested in getting involved with the team?
-Check out [the application process](https://make.wordpress.org/plugins/handbook/get-involved/join/).
+Check out [the application process](https://make.wordpress.org/plugins/handbook/apply/).